sajari/sdk-dotnet/docs/CollectionsApi.md

 List collections

-Retrieve a list of collections in the account.
+Retrieve a list of collections in an account.

 ### Example
 ```csharp